samiramrullah/IRM-Task-Bootcamp/README.md

    * Restricted Access
    * Network Boundary Protection (Firewall)

-* Implement firewalls and antivirus software
+* Implement firewalls and antivirus software <br>
+   These technological defenses offer an additional barrier to computer network.
+Firewalls act as a buffer between the outside world and internal network, which gives the organization greater control over incoming and outgoing traffic.
+Similarly, antivirus software searches network device to identify any potentially malicious threats. <br>
 * Create a patch management schedule
 * Continuously monitor network traffic
 * Build an incident response plan